-The biggest factor that most people consider when it comes to how it can positively impact your taxes is the mortgage interest deduction.
+The biggest factor that most people consider when it comes to how homeownership can positively impact their taxes is the mortgage interest deduction.
 This is the amount you pay over the course of a year toward the interest on your home loan.
-For homes bought in and
+For homes

-after tax year 2018, you can deduct the interest on up to $750,000 of debt used to acquire (or improve) your home.
-Prior to December 15, 2017, the amount was $1 million—all that means is simply that the landscape of tax breaks has changed slightly.
+bought in and after tax year 2018, you can deduct the interest on up to $750,000 of debt used to acquire (or improve) your home.
+Prior to December 15, 2017, the amount was $1 million—all that means is simply that the landscape of tax breaks

 Write Off Property Tax

 Another major beneficial influence on how your taxes wash out due to homeownership is your property tax.
 These days (post-Trump tax plan), the cap on how much you can deduct from your taxable income is $10,000.
 But that’s still a helpful amount.
 Consider it this way: if you pay $4,000 on property tax, you may reduce your taxable income by that amount, which lowers how much you’ll pay in federal taxes for the year.